 Food – Grilled meat with roasted potatoes and a mushroom bearnaise sauce

 This is a really cool wine documentary that takes place at the beautiful region of the Douro Valley, Portugal.
-It features the famous wine importer Martine Saunier who invites you to join him on a journey to discover the mystery and sophistication of the oldest wine appellation on the entire planet.
+This particular wine films pick features the famous wine importer Martine Saunier who invites you to join him on a journey to discover the mystery and sophistication of the oldest wine appellation on the entire planet.
 You will watch the whole wine cycle from spring to winter going through harvest and winemaking.
 There are lots of references to Britain and its cheerful alliance with Portugal in a nod to Brits love of the country’s delicious drink – Port.
 The photography used is beautiful and there are lots laughs.
-Try and resist a glass of Port while watching this documetary.
+Try and resist a glass of Port while watching this documentary.

 Wine – Port and nothing else

 Food – Dark chocolate, figs and prunes with a selection of soft and hard cheeses will do the job

 If you are into your wine, your wine films and are looking to discover new regions and producers then Savage Vines might be for you.
 We send you 2 or 3 sommelier selected wines a month to your home or office, made by young independent producers from all over the world.
 The idea is we introduce you to new wines so that you can start to get an appreciation for the different regions and styles.
 Prices starting from £34.95 a month including delivery.
 Along with that we have Spotify playlists, great prices on winery accommodation for our members and exclusive Bring Your Own Bottle (BYOB) deals with restaurants.
 Join the subscription or our mailing list to keep up to date on all things Wine, Food, Music and Fun:

 Learn About WineCabernet Sauvignon – One of the World’s Most Famous Grapes

 Learn About WineSangria | The Lifeblood of Western Europe